ProjetsPL/treehouse-theme/collections/_posts/us/what-keeps-mosquitoes-away-best-garden-mosquito-repellent.md

 ## Garden spraying – a sure mosquito control method

 The last step in the fight with mosquitoes is **spraying your garden**.
-Using the right tipe of mosquito repellent scares away and eliminates the insects dwelling in your garden.
+By using the right type of mosquito repellent, you can scare away and eliminate the insects dwelling in your garden.

 {:.distinction.distinction-information}

 If you want to get rid of several types of insects, you can mix two different mosquito repellent sprays.
 Remember to keep the proportions in balance.

-Garden mosquito spray is nothing else than a **concentrated insect repellent**, hand-made a moment before using it.
+Garden mosquito spray is nothing else than a **concentrated insect repellent**, mixed a moment before using it.
 Apply it mostly in dark, damp spots and on tall grasses.
 Due to the fact that mosquitoes are less active in the morning and in the late evening, the spray might help you decrease their population or completely hinder their reproduction.
-The larger area you spray, the more effective the moethod is.
+The larger area you spray, the more effective the method is.
 Nevertheless, **use the spray responsibly**, remembering about the right proportions.
 A chemical mosquito repellent is a sure way to win the fight with those insects.

 ## What about mosquitoes by the water?

 To prevent mosquitoes reproduction in your garden, you need to make sure that the water in the reservoir is constantly moving.
 It's very important because **fresh, standing water is a place where the insects lay eggs.** You can produce water movement very easily, for instance by adding fountains, streams or a cascade to your pond.
-It's an easy way to prevent the mosquitoes from reproducing, stopping them from laying eggs.
+It's an easy way to prevent the mosquitoes from reproducing, by stopping them from laying eggs.

 Because **mosquitoes typically choose foul, dense and shallow water bodies**, you should take care of the water plants and clean the pond regularly.